 Princeton-in-Munich, the Department’s summer program in Munich, Germany will take place from June 2, 2014 – June 28, 2014.
-We offer three courses every June: German 105G (third semester), German 107G (fourth semester), and a German 300 level.
-These courses combine intensive instruction at the Goethe Institut with seminars on literature and culture led by Princeton faculty.
+We offer three courses every June: German 105G (third semester), German 107G (fourth semester), and German 311G – German Modernism.
+These courses combine intensive instruction at the Goethe Institut with seminars on literature and culture led by Professors Michael Jennings and Devin Fore.

 Requirements for Princeton-in-Munich: